Home

 Is compensation leave calculated differently for shift workers?

-If a shift worker is required to work on their designated rest day at the employer's request, they are entitled to double their daily pay rate.
+Yes.
+Shift workers are required to work on their designated rest day at the employer's request, they are entitled to double their daily pay rate.
 Additionally, if the hours worked exceed their normal working hours, they are eligible for overtime pay at 1.5 times the hourly basic rate.
+Overtime on rest days or public holidays adds 1.5 times their hourly basic rate for overtime hours, plus the additional day's pay.

 Can compensation leave be carried forward to the next year?